 The Port of Sunnyside owns real property for which negotiations were taking place for the sale and development of such property.
 The developer requested the Port provide the infrastructure improvements that would serve the property.
-Since the infrastructure benefits both the Port and the City of Sunnyside, hereinafter referenced as the City, the two entities collaborated to provide the design, construction, funding, ownership, and use of the public project for their mutual advantage.
+Since the infrastructure benefits both the Port and the City of Sunnyside (City), the two entities collaborated to provide the design, construction, funding, ownership, and use of the public project for their mutual advantage.